 Beasley Allen has a national reputation for excellence in the area of consumer fraud litigation, with individual cases as well as class actions that have been filed throughout the country.
-An area of fraud that directly affects consumers involves institutions or individuals who take advantages of consumers through predatory lending, mortgage fraud, and so-called payday and title loans.
+An area of fraud that directly affects consumers involves institutions or individuals who take advantage of consumers through predatory lending, mortgage fraud, and so-called payday and title loans.

 In an effort to realize huge profits, predatory lenders target consumers who historically do not have access to mainstream lending institutions.
 This group of consumers includes minorities, the economically disadvantaged, the elderly and the uneducated.

 Predatory lenders charge the borrowers higher rates of interest, require credit insurance products, exorbitant up-front fees and often include insurmountable pre-payment penalties.
 Predatory loans harm borrowers by making it difficult or impossible for them to keep up with their payments.

 In recent years, predatory lending has grown dramatically.
 Wall Street investment banks have played an increasingly important role in raising funds for predatory loans.
 This secondary market has helped to sustain the growth in the predatory lending industry by enabling lenders to raise funds on the open market to expand their predatory lending activities.

 Frequently, we are approached by another hapless victim of predatory lending.
 Their stories all share a common theme: the dream of owning their own home turned into a nightmare with extraordinary fees and threats of foreclosure.

 Mortgage Fraud is one of the fastest growing white collar crimes in the United States.
 Mortgage Fraud is defined as a material misrepresentation, misstatement, or omission relied upon by an underwriter or lender to fund, purchase, or insure a loan.